Tjstretchalot/turtles2/README.md

 projects, or multi-turtle programs.
 These things are impossible without a way to handle restarts, and painful without pathfinding.

-- A "require" polyfill is included, which makes working with multiple files seamless.
-This is perhaps the most irritating thing about pure turtles.
 - Redux-style stores: with a little change from how you're used to working with turtles, you too can get restart-friendly programs.
 Essentially, you maintain two tables, one of which is guarranteed to be persistent through restarts and